Latest Articles

 Inner Child Healing, NLP or Hypnotherapy can help you change your inner dialogue or the relationship you have to traumatic experiences.

 Another powerful and more accessible tool in your healing journey can be yoga, particularly trauma-informed practices.
 Techniques like breath-work and yin yoga can help regulate your emotions and nervous system.
 These practices not only help process old feelings but also build resilience over time.
 The best part?
-Yoga can become a natural part of your daily routine, giving you a reliable way to manage your emotions and change your state.
+Yoga can become a natural part of your daily routine, giving you a reliable way to manage your emotions and manage stress.
 I use it to help me cultivate a sense of calm (yoga is not actually designed to be a weight loss tool or just another form of exercise.
 It’s so much more: a way to quiet your mind and find peace within yourself.).

 Remember, healing is personal.
 It’s okay if one approach doesn’t feel right – there are many paths to wellness.
 The key is to be patient with yourself as you explore what works for you.
 This isn’t about perfection.
 It’s about progress.
 You didn’t develop your relationship with food overnight, and you won’t change it overnight either.
 But each small step is a victory worth celebrating.